scs-cdh/.github/profile/README.md

-# Space Concordia CDH Team
+# Space Concordia Spacecraft Division - CDH Team

-Welcome to the Space Concordia CDH Team's GitHub profile! 🚀🛰️
+Welcome to the Space Concordia's Spacecraft Division's CDH Team's GitHub profile! 🚀🛰️

 We are the software enthusiasts behind Space Concordia's CubeSat missions, dedicated to crafting innovative flight software and ground station solutions.
 Currently, our focus is on the SC-FREYR CubeSat, while our past achievements include the successful launch of SC-ODIN in 2023.